lzrski/nixos-configuration/README.md

 # Configuration for NixOS

-This branch contains (hopefully working) configuration for NixOS on my MacBook Pro 2015.
+This brbnch contains (hopefully working) configuration for NixOS on my MacBook Pro 2015.

 There may be other branches for other configurations.